apuder/iot-workshop/12/README.md

 The
 <a href="ESP8266_IFTTT/ESP8266_IFTTT.ino">ESP8266_IFTTT</a>
-sketch is printed in its entirety below and demonstrated how to perform the POST request to the IFTTT server.
+sketch is printed in its entirety below and demonstrates how to perform the POST request to the IFTTT server.
 Conceptually, the sketch does the same as the `curl` script mentioned above.
 Whenever the flash button is pressed, the ESP8266 will perform a POST request and thereby trigger a push-notification to the user's mobile device.
 Note that the flash button is connected to GPIO pin 0 and can therefore be